JotunnheimExile/M-Y-R-K/README.md

 Description:

 This project is a web application designed to serve as a digital foundation for a small business idea — specifically, a boutique online storefront.
-Its structure and interactivity reflect thoughtful design, with future extensibility in mind.

 Core Features